TeachersFirst - Featured Sites: Week of Aug 8, 2021

 In the ClassroomUse these tools to help students to understand digital citizenship, copyright, Creative Commons, and more.
 Find tools for students to use to locate "safe" images to use for projects and even within your own lessons.

-In the ClassroomUse Spark for Education to create videos of student presentations for any subject.
-Create videos of images taken during science experiments and class field trips to share on your website.
+In the ClassroomUse Adobe Express for Education to create posters, flyers, or instagrams stories for student presentations for any subject.
 Enhance student learning by asking students to create infographics explaining facts and information about states, countries, planets, and more.
 Have students create interactive posters, book report covers, invitations, and flyers to promote school events.
-Spark offers many possibilities for graphics, redefining student technoolgy use, and extending student learning by having students create multimedia presentations in all classrooms.
+Express for Education offers many possibilities for graphics, redefining student technoolgy use, and extending student learning by having students create multimedia presentations in all classrooms.

 GradesK to 12

 This site includes advertising.

 In the ClassroomShare a link to this site on classroom computers and your class website to use anytime when working with Venn Diagrams.
 Ask students to practice using Venn Diagrams using the interactive activities.
 Have students create their own prompts for classmates to complete a diagram.
 Have students use a video explainer tool like My Simpleshow, reviewed here, to demonstrate how to create and use Venn Diagrams.